top of page

 How has ALRiM evolved over the past quarter century?

-When the Luxembourg Association of Risk Management (ALRiM) was founded 25 years ago, it focused mainly on the activities of banks’ and, later on, investment funds’ risk managers.
+When the Luxembourg Association of Risk Management (ALRiM) was founded 30 years ago, it focused mainly on the activities of banks’ and, later on, investment funds’ risk managers.
 Its members were mainly risk managers.
-Since then, functions such as administrators, front, middle and back office workers are represented by the members, bringing different perspectives and concerns to discussions.
+Since then, functions such as administrators, front, middle, and back office workers have been represented by the members, bringing different perspectives and concerns to discussions.
 And this keeps evolving!
+ALRiM was pleased to host the World Economic Forum's (WEF) Global Risk Report presentation.
+Recent presentations have illustrated the broadening risks scope.
+Accordingly, today, ALRiM sees its mandate as also encompassing new concerns such as environmental, social, and governance (ESG), as well as cyber risks that impact all actors in society and the economy.
+ALRiM's scope is thus broader than just financial risks and represents the concerns and perspectives of its members.

 Is there a single issue that has helped determine ALRiM's direction?